lumilio/Jungle-didakoo.com-README.md/README.md

 - [Lacoste UNDW3: The Emerge](https://opensea.io/collection/lacoste-undw3-the-emerge")
 - [Decentraland](https://opensea.io/collection/decentraland")

-## Rank & Points
-At the end of a match the winner is rewarded with 3 rank points. ...........
-Jungle benefit top-ranked players, grants them the opportunity to showcase their OpenSea accounts and their NFT collections.
-If you’re playing as “no wallet” you won’t have access to the ranking feature.

 ## Multiplayer
 You can play against computer or challenge a friend in Multiplayer mode by sharing a room link.